nickkipshidze/random-ml-projects/README.md

-# random-sklearn-projects
+# Random AI projects

 Random datasets and Jupyter notebooks.
-Using SciKit-Learn.
+Using SciKit-Learn and PyTorch.